nethopper2/kaops-addons/charts/camel-k-gdrive-gcs-sync/README.md

 - **idempotency.enabled**: Enable/disable idempotent processing
 - **idempotency.repository**: Storage type for idempotency (memory or redis)
+  - When set to 'redis', the addon will automatically use the shared Redis configuration from the Redis addon
 - **idempotency.expiration**: Lock time in milliseconds (default: 600000 = 10 minutes)
 - **camelK.replicas**: Number of integration instances to run